score-json/json/TSF/trustable/assertions/TA-Fixes.md

 * How many faults may be unrecorded (or incorrectly closed, or downplayed)?

-    Answer:  There may be none concerning the expectations.
+    Answer:  There may be none, at least when it concerns the expectations.

 * How do we collect lists of bugs and known vulnerabilities from components?

     Answer:  We pull the list from the issues reported to nlohmann/json labelled as bug and open or opened since the last release.
+This list is then stored using github, thereby enabling a traceability of the list.

 * How (and how often) do we check these lists for relevant bugs and known vulnerabilities?

     Answer:  Whenever we generate the documentation, the list is pulled.
-If there is an issue previously unrecorded, then the maintainer is enticed to check this issue on applicability.
+If there is an issue previously unrecorded, then the maintainer is encouraged by the change of the trustable score to check this issue on applicability.

 * How confident can we be that the lists are honestly maintained?